 One of the "most emailed" articles in the New York Times this morning is an opinion piece by former Harvard University president Lawrence H. Summers in which he asks, "Suppose the educational system is drastically altered to reflect the structure of society and what we now understand about how people learn.
 How will what universities teach be different?"
 Several of his answers seem to connect to our media fluency course:

-An inevitable consequence of the knowledge explosion is that tasks will be carried out with far more collaboration.
+An inevitable consequence of the knowledge explosion is that tasks will be carried out with far more collaboration.and

 Monday, January 23, 2012